lucashare/backcasting/README.md

 found in the Utilities folder.

-This repository contains files for the replication of the figures and table "What Drives Bank Performance" by Luca Guerrieri and Collin Harkrader.
+This repository contains files for the replication of the figures and table "What Drives Bank Performance" by Luca Guerrieri and James Collin Harkrader.
 The replication programs for the paper provide examples for calling backcast_ts.

 load_macro_data creates a .mat file with the formmatted macro data from